c-frame/aframewiki/en/pages/dev.md

 ```

 You can also use webpack-dev-server, it can generate a self-signed certificate
 automatically and reload on changes.
-First install nodejs, create an empty src/index.js file so
+First install nodejs, create an empty `src/index.js` file so
 webpack doesn't produce an error, then to serve your current directory execute:

 ```
 npm install -D webpack-cli webpack-dev-server npx webpack serve --server-type https --mode development --static .
 ```

-You need to execute it twice the first time you install the dependencieit.

 Here are some other handy solutions (more details of some of these below)